After Arshi Khan & Rakhi Sawant, Barun Sobti & Zain Imam Shoot For Rajeev’s Show Juzz Baat

 About her bond with Rakhi, Arshi said, "Rakhi and I share a good bond.
 People ask me If I am her friend, I say no to them as she is a senior and there's a lot of respect."

-It’s Going To Be Fun Episode!
+It’s Going To Be A Fun Episode!

 Well, we are sure that it is going to be one hell of an episode with both of them on the show.
-Not just the viewers, we are sure that the host too would have had a good time shooting with the two fearless personalities!
+Not just the viewers, we are sure that the host too, would have had a good time shooting with the two fearless personalities!

 Barun Sobti & Zain Imam On Juzz Baat